-The bidder must ensure that they comply with all the following, failure to comply will lead to disqualification:
+The bidder must ensure that they comply with the following:

-- Submit their response on or before the closing date and time in the tender box, specified on the cover page; - Bidders must be registered on the Central Supplier Database (CSD) and the bidder or any of its directors must not be restricted from doing business with the state; - Submit the pricing schedule (SBD 3.1); - Submit the functional/technical proposal, supporting their bid; and - Attend compulsory project briefing session.
+- Submit their response on or before the closing date and time in the tender box, specified on the cover page; - Comply with the provisions in the standard conditions of tender and this RFP document.

+- Bidders must be registered on the Central Supplier Database (CSD) and the bidder or any of its directors must not be restricted from doing business with the state; - Submit the pricing schedule (SBD 3.3) fully completed; and - Submit the functional/technical proposal, supporting their bid.